What is a cold?

 - Gargling with warm salt water can help soothe a sore throat.

-- If your child has a fever, dress your child in light clothing and remove any extra blankets.
-For managing fever see our page on kid’s fever what to know, when to get help.
+- If your child has a fever, dress them in light clothing and remove any extra blankets.
+For managing fever, see our page: Kid’s Fever: What to Know, When to Get Help.

-- For information about fever medicine, cough and cold medicines and medicated nose sprays click here.
+- For information about fever medicine, cough and cold medicines and medicated nose sprays, see our page: Over the Counter Medication and Children.

-- Colds, influenza and COVID-19 cannot be treated with antibiotics.
+- Colds, the flu and COVID-19 cannot be treated with antibiotics.
 Antibiotics should only be used when children develop bacterial infections, such as an ear infection or pneumonia.

 How is a cold, the flu or COVID-19 diagnosed?

-- To diagnose the flu, your health care provider will examine your child and ask about their signs and symptoms.
-They may also do a nose and throat swab to test for the influenza virus if your child has a serious medical condition such as cancer, or is being admitted to the hospital.
+- To diagnose a cold or the flu, your health-care provider will examine your child and ask about their signs and symptoms.
+They may also do a nose and throat swab to test for the influenza virus if your child has a serious medical condition such as cancer or is being admitted to the hospital.

 How to prevent the spread of a cold or the flu

-- Have your child vaccinated for all recommended illnesses including the seasonal influenza vaccine (“the flu shot”) and thee COVID-19 vaccine.
-The flu vaccine is safe for any child over 6 months of age and it is suggested your child gets it every year.
+- Have your child vaccinated for all recommended illnesses including the seasonal influenza vaccine (the “flu shot”) and the COVID-19 vaccine.
+The flu vaccine is safe for any child over six months of age and it is suggested your child gets it every year.

 - It is also important for parents, family members and caregivers of your child to get vaccinated for the flu so that they do not spread the flu.

-- Sing your child’s favourite song with him while washing hands to make sure he is washing long enough.
+- Sing your child’s favourite song while washing their hands to make sure they are washing long enough.

 - Cough and sneeze into the inside of your elbow or into a tissue instead of your hands.
 Teach your child to do this too!
-To learn more see: Cover your Cough and Sneeze, Healthy Child Manitoba.
+To learn more, see: Cover your Cough and Sneeze – Government of Manitoba.

 - Keep your child home from daycare or school when they are sick to prevent spreading germs to other people.